Share this resource:

-How does the principal forge a united faculty that envisions itself as a team of educators working on behalf of all students?
+The lack of shared ownership is often a root cause for a significant achievement gap.
+How does a district forge a united faculty that envisions itself as a team of educators working on behalf of all students?
 Begin by reminding every faculty member of these three points:

 - Every student is a general education student and a full member of the school community.

 - Having a united faculty is EVERY educator’s responsibility!

 Leaders must provide visible and verbal support for shared ownership.
 Here are some creative ideas to establish a sense of shared ownership.

 - Allocate time during back-to-school staff development sessions or faculty meetings to clearly express your expectations for embracing all students.

 - Devote a single-purpose faculty meeting to discuss ways in which the school can demonstrate shared responsibility to the students and to the community.
 Require purposeful actions and evaluate results.

 - Conduct a related book study for the entire faculty or small groups.

 - Place special populations teachers on grade level or department teams.

 - Arrange opportunities for a Teacher Exchange Day in which teachers switch teaching roles for a day on a voluntary basis.
 Conduct a debriefing session at the end of the day.